-The dressing is really the star if this dish.
-I wanted to keep it light so it contains; yogurt, mayonnaise, fresh chopped dill, lemon juice and a little salt and pepper.
+The dressing is really the star of this dish.
+I wanted to keep it light so it contains; yogurt, mayonnaise, fresh chopped dill, lemon juice, and a little salt and pepper.
 The recipe makes enough for 3 salads and by itself is just around 100 calories per serving.

 First, rinse the dill in cold water then lay it on some towels to dry.
 When pretty dry, just use your hands to pull off the fronds, discarding the thicker stems.
 Place individual servings of the dill into small plastic bags and freeze.
 The Spruce Eats website has the details of how to freeze dill.

 You’ll have lots of dill to use in the months ahead and won’t have to buy those $3.00 packages from the grocery store.